"

 Figure 18.1.
 WPS Part 1 / Photo Credit: National Aeronautics and Space Administration, John C. Stennis Space Center, PD

-The upper portion of a WPS, Figure 18.1, typically has the company or organization’s name and address to identify who the WPS belongs to.
-Additional information in row 2 at the top of the WPS has the WPS number, the date, and revision of the WPS.
-Row 3 contains the code that the WPS is qualified to, along with the subcontractor.
-The next row, Row 4, has the PQR which was used to write this WPS, and the document that serves as the reference for this WPS.
-The last line of this Figure shows the scope of the welding as FCAW for group 1 or 2 carbon steel in a Single V-Groove joint.
+The upper portion of a WPS, shown in Figure 18.1, typically has the company or organization’s name and address to identify who the WPS belongs to.
+Additional information in the second row at the top has the WPS number, the date, and revision number of the WPS.
+The third row contains the code that the WPS is qualified to and identifies the subcontractor.
+The next row lists the supporting PQR that was used to write this WPS as well as the document that serves as the reference for this WPS. and the last row shows the scope of the welding (in the Figurer 18.1 example it is FCAW for group 1 or 2 carbon steel) and joints (a single V-groove joint).

-AWS groups like materials into groups for the purposes of making it easier to develop WPSs.
+AWS organizes similar materials into groups to make it easier to develop WPSs.
 When materials weld in a similar manner and are grouped together, you don’t necessarily have to develop a whole new PQR for every metal or alloy you are welding.

 Base Materials and Thickness Range Qualified